junesirius/junesirius.github.io/_posts/Supernatural/2026-04-28-SPN-Gabriel-BB-whole-novel.md

 ## Main

 Castiel flaps his wings once, and the house in which the hunters were gathering disappears from his view.
 He doesn't know where he's going, his mind is still replaying the past few weeks, maybe actually it was just a few days, or was it a few hours?
-He feels his sense of time is muddled ever since he woke up to the thundering unearth of the Word, but that was weeks/days/hours ago.
+He feels his sense of time is muddled ever since he woke up to the thundering unearthing of the Word, but that was weeks/days/hours ago.

 Now he's thinking about words, the ones without the capital "W", the ones that were not said by Father -- or maybe they were, but not the documented ones.
 Those words swim in his mind like color on an oil painting, flowing and mixing together, parts and pieces, just like the rest of his mind.